syncfusion-content/windowsforms-docs/WindowsForms/NavigationDrawer/Overview.md

 # Overview

-**NavigationDrawer** is a sliding panel menu to navigate between major modules of the application.
-Most of the time the Navigation Drawer will be hidden and can be shown by swiping from any of the four screen edges or button clicks.
+The Essential Windows Forms **NavigationDrawer** is a sliding panel menu that comes out from the edge of the window and allows to have the contents in a hidden panel.
+It can be shown by swiping from any of the four screen edges or by demand.

 ### Key Features